oyingidie/fcc-javascript_algorithms_and_data_structures/0x00/README.md

 - When the `#text-input` element contains the text `1 eye for of 1 eye.` and the `#check-btn` element is clicked, the `#result` element should contain the text `"1 eye for of 1 eye. is not a palindrome"`
 - When the `#text-input` element contains the text `0_0 (: /-\ :) 0-0` and the `#check-btn` element is clicked, the `#result` element should contain the text `"0_0 (: /-\ :) 0-0 is a palindrome"`
 - When the `#text-input` element contains the text `five|\_/|four` and the `#check-btn` element is clicked, the `#result` element should contain the text `"five|\_/|four is not a palindrome"`

-<sub>:bulb: Remove all non-alphanumeric characters (punctuation, spaces, and symbols) and turn everything into the same case (lower or upper case) to check for palindromes.</sub>

 Happy Coding!